cryptoparty/fingerprints/README.md

 # Fingerprints of Signing Keys

 This list is useful when using PGP to verify downloads.
-This involves what's called signatures and the Torproject has an explanation of [How to verify signatures](https://www.torproject.org/docs/verifying-signatures.html.en).
+This involves what's called signatures and the Tor Project has an explanation of [How to verify signatures](https://www.torproject.org/docs/verifying-signatures.html.en).

 ## Disclaimer